cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 > ## Extra challenge
 >
-> As you did last 2 extras challenges, now try to redo this exercise comparing results between challenges.
+> As you did with the last 2 extras challenges, try to redo this exercise comparing results between challenges.
 >
 {: .challenge}